Un Hombre Normal

-"Un Hombre Normal" is a song recorded by Mexican singer Espinoza Paz, released as a single from his album of the same title.
+"Un Hombre Normal" (A Normal Man) is a song recorded by Mexican singer Espinoza Paz, released as a single from his album of the same title.
 The song became his fourth top 5 hit on the Billboard Latin Songs chart, and the third to peak at No.4, after "Al Diablo Lo Nuestro" (2010) and "El Culpable" (2011).
 "Un Hombre Normal" was nominated for a Pop Song of the Year at the Premio Lo Nuestro 2013.